 I've lectured to enough stone-quiet college kids nowadays to know my brand of morose teenagerdom is both better and worse than ever, with a chemical buffer SSRI balm to their pain that stops them from being too sad, maybe, but also stops them rising up and declaring their right-to-be-weird, the nothing left to lose moments of truth, and that's just one reason why the Final Destination series wouldn't work as well if set outside the USA, where they're less embarrassed about dying.
 We think of death like it's dandruff or an STD.
-And even if it's inevitable we still have to fight it, like it was genuinely evil instead of just impartial and passive.
-Americans treat life like a banquet but we get indignant with the arrival of the check.
+We treat life like a banquet but we get indignant with the arrival of the check.
 Was sex without condoms really worth it?